 Due to their age, they can be demoted, have their pay decreased, or have their hours reduced.

 Due to their age, they were offered lower wages, benefits, and/or work assignments.

 Because of their age, they are unable to obtain employment.

 Jobs who are dismissed or mistreated by a younger boss account for the vast majority of age discrimination cases.
-However, this does not have to be the case, as sexist business managers and administrators may be the same age as or even older than their victims.
+However, this does not have to be the case, as sexist business managers and administrators may be the same age or even older than their victims.

 Causes and Statistics of Age Discrimination

 People live and work longer than ever before, and one out of every five jobs in the United States is now 55 or older.
 Unfortunately, this pattern has only exacerbated workplace ageism.
 Employers are typically motivated by prejudices or greed rather than an actual hatred of older workers, such as a false perception that older employees will make the company seem less cutting edge, may not stay with the company long term, or may need more medical expenses.